 Different states have their standard requirement when it comes to getting certified as a professional solar panel installer.
 The licensing requirement may vary from being under apprenticeship for a fixed period or undergoing mandatory training for a specific time.
 For example, there is an eighteen-hour training program conducted by NABCEP for interested solar panel installers.
 The training also entails a flexible forty-hour advance training and passing PV installation professional certification exam.
 Hence, you have to research which licensing requirement is enforced in your state.

 There is also the Electronic Technicians Association, International Program which is also known as the ETA.
 It offers quite a vast training for prospective solar panel installers.
 Although, the training is only available at ETA Approved schools only.
 Their training covers certification for renewable energy systems for residential and commercial purposes.

 Furthermore, the Certified Solar Roofing Professionals is a national certification program that is quite reputable.
-The training is offered by the Roof Integrated Solar Energy Incorporation.
-They offer a forty-hour training on essential safety standards and professional ethics.
-To qualify for the training, the candidate is expected to have a minimum of three years PV and solar panel installation experience which must include the completion of, at least, five PV installation.
+The training is offered by The Roof Integrated Solar Energy Incorporation.
+They offer forty-hour training on essential safety standards and professional ethics.
+To qualify for the training, the candidate is expected to have a minimum of three years of PV and solar panel installation experience which must include the completion of, at least, five PV installations.
 This certification is not for a novice but for someone who seeks a recognized certification.